Rotary Centennial Trail

 Trailhead Information

-There are two approaches to the trail, both marked by a trail sign on the nearest main road.
+From Mill Island Park or Fairfield downtown parking, walk or drive across the ME-139 bridge.
+There are two parking areas for the trail, both marked by a TRAIL sign at the nearest main road.

 Legend